Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 The Origin Story

-estateguru-marek-pärtelMarek Pärtel is an Estonian businessman who has extensive knowledge in the real estate industry both as an investor and as a project developer.
-Having witnessed first-hand time and time again that financing from banks was proceeding very slowly or was not being approved despite sufficient collateral, he then came up with the idea of founding an alternative marketplace for real estate loans.
+After experiencing first-hand that property financing from banks was progressing very slowly and was sometimes not even approved despite sufficient collateral, he came up with the idea of founding an alternative marketplace for property financing.

 Estateguru Management

-After receiving a masters degree in Psychology, Mihkel worked his way up on the coroporate ladder while being in several positions in the finance and banking industry.
+After completing his master’s degree in psychology, Mihkel Stamm worked his way up the career ladder in various positions in the finance and banking industry.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Estateguru review, you can follow-up on those questions.